 Set the name of the screen in the second line, which could be the name of the class for instance, or a more friendly name depending on the person how is going to check the analytics.

-How to capture and event
+How to capture an event

 Events functionality is inherited directly from web pages analytics.
 An event is any action performed by an user in our App, and it allows up to four parameters:

-- Category: Our app may be divided into different categories depending on our needs.
+• Category: Our app may be divided into different categories depending on our needs.
 I tend to use a category for every sections in my App.

-- Action: The kind of event: press, search, play, stop…
+• Action: The kind of event: press, search, play, stop…

-- Label (optional): The element that is involved in the action.
+• Label (optional): The element that is involved in the action.
 It may be some specific UI component, such a press on a button, or any more dynamic capture, such a search.
 In this second case, the label may be the specific search performed by the user.

-- Value (optional): this parameter is a Long value.
+• Value (optional): this parameter is a Long value.
 It may be used to give a numeric value to the action.
 For instance, the amount of time a user has played some media.

 The code for registering an event is: